Scotland travel update | New tours of the UK!

 Budget between £15–£20 per person for each day’s lunch.
 Dinners at casual restaurants might cost between £20–£25.
 Meanwhile at upscale restaurants, you can expect to pay £40–£50 or more.
 This does not include the cost of alcoholic beverages.

-Your passport must also be valid during the entirety of your stay in Scotland.
-It’s a good idea to check your passport expiry date early in case you need to renew it.
+Your passport needs to be valid for the entirety of your stay in the UK.
+It’s a good idea to check your passport expiry date early, in case you need to renew it.

 By booking with Nordic Visitor, you’ll have peace of mind knowing that there’s always someone there for you throughout your trip.